Marlon Dingle

 Marlon Dingle is a fictional character from the British ITV soap opera Emmerdale, played by Mark Charnock.
 He made his first appearance during the episode broadcast on 17 October 1996.
 Following the departure of Zak Dingle (Steve Halliwell), Marlon currently serves as the second longest-running character featuring in the programme, surpassed only by Eric Pollard (Chris Chittell).
+In terms of appearances, Marlon serves as the character with the most appearances to date, having appeared in over 3900 episodes.
+He is also the only one to appear in all 5 direct-to-home-media Emmerdale films.
 For his portrayal of Marlon, Charnock won the British Soap Award for Outstanding Achievement at the 2023 British Soap Awards.